Data Processing Agreement Addendum

 Zesty implements Encryption at rest of customer data as well as encryption in transit of all communication between Customer and service, as well as communication on and to the services.
 Zesty uses TLS encryption on our web assets to ensure the highest security and data protection standards.
 We regularly verify our security certificates and encryption algorithms to keep customer data safe.

 At-rest user data is encrypted.
 Learn more about Server-Side Encryption with Amazon S3-Managed Encryption Keys.

 Zesty does not store any private keys, passwords, or authentication tokens.
 The authentication is made based on the AWS Identity and Access Management (IAM) Cross Account role along with Google Workspace ID that provides a two-factor authentication.

 Compliance and Certification

-Zesty operations, policies and procedures are audited regularly to ensure Zesty meets all standards expected as a cloud service provider.
+Zesty operations, policies and procedures are audited regularly to ensure Zesty meets all the Service Organization Control (SOC2) standards expected as a SaaS platform.
 Compliance certifications and attestations are assessed by a third-party, independent auditor and result in a certification, audit report, or attestation of compliance.
-Zesty’s systems and Services were audited and verified by such compliance certification.
+Zesty’s systems and Services were audited and verified by such SOC2 compliance certification.
 Zesty is SOC2 certified.

 Such certifications and audits are meant to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, and the risks for the rights and freedoms of natural persons are according to the System and Organization Controls 2 (SOC2) industry standard.
 Upon Customer request and subject to Customer’s confidentiality undertaking Zesty shall provide with the Customer with the SOC2 reports.